Find Trade Colleges

 West Long Branch, NJ

 With a ranking of #8, Monmouth University did quite well on this year’s best schools for health sciences & services students working on their bachelor’s degree.
-Monmouth is a moderately-sized private not-for-profit school located in the suburb of West Long Branch.
+Monmouth is a medium-sized private not-for-profit school located in the large suburb of West Long Branch.

 Health Science majors at Monmouth take out an average of $25,144 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $854.